-Under the final rule, an eligible banking organization can opt out of the CBLR framework and revert-back to the risk-weighting framework without restriction.
+An eligible banking organization can opt out of the CBLR framework and revert to the risk-weighting framework without restriction.
+During 2024, the Corporation and the Bank elected to opt out of the CBLR framework and revert back to the risk-weighting framework which is shown below as of December 31, 2024.
 As of December 31, 2023, both the Corporation and Bank were qualifying community banking organizations as defined by the federal banking agencies and elected to measure capital adequacy under the CBLR framework.